Posted March 15, 2018, 8:24 p.m.

 Posted Oct.
 15, 2017, 8:36 a.m.

-What Rhymes with Cars and Girls Riverside Theatre Parramatta October 14, 2017 What Rhymes with Cars and Girls was You Am I’s frontman Tim Rogers’ first solo album in 1999, a lyrically rich and emotionally raw one at that, which has been morphed into a bustling musical rom-com complete with on-stage ... read more
+What Rhymes with Cars and Girls Riverside Theatre Parramatta October 14, 2017 What Rhymes with Cars and Girls was You Am I’s frontman Tim Rogers’ first solo effort released toward the end of last millennium, a lyrically rich and emotionally raw one at that, which has been morphed into a lively ... read more